 This policy covers all information systems purchased, developed and managed by or on behalf of the Practice and its partners, including any individual directly employed or otherwise by the Practice.

-It is important that staff understand that disclosure and sharing of personal identifiable information is governed by the requirements of certain Acts of Parliament, and Government and NHS guidelines.
+It is important that staff understand that disclosure and sharing of data is governed by the requirements of certain Acts of Parliament, and Government and NHS guidelines.
 These include: